romosborne/skint-website/content/usefulinfo.md

 You will be asked to state your preference for indoor or outdoor camping on the booking form, just so we have an idea of numbers in advance.

+For those of you without full weekend places there is a charge of £5 per person per night.

 There are also B&amp;Bs and self-catering cottages nearby.

 [Peak District Online - accommodation &amp; info](http://www.peakdistrictonline.co.uk/ashover-c2537.html)